google/applied-machine-learning-intensive/v2/xx_career_development/01_life_paths.md

 ---

-# Let's share
+# Let's Share

 <!--
 Let’s share!

-Allow each student up to two minutes for their life path presentations.
+*Allow each student up to two minutes for their life path presentations.
 It’s best to ask for an initial volunteer and then have the person sitting next to them go second, following from there until everyone has presented.
-This will save substantial time.
+This will save substantial time.*
 -->

 ---

-# Thank you
+# Thank You

 <!--
 Thank you all for participating in this exercise and sharing these details about your unique life path.
 I hope you’ve learned a little bit about each person and maybe something about yourself by taking this time to examine what’s brought you to this point and time today.